drauschenbach/stuart/README.md

 ssc:stop()
 ```

-Then type some input into the netcat server:
+Then type some input into netcat:

 ```
 abc